lxy-cn/LTDLTester/README.md

 Xiangyu Luo
 College of Computer Science and Technology, Huaqiao University

+**Release notes**
+- Current version 1.0 (June 15, 2025)
+  - Support tester construction for full LDL.
+The constructed tester is expressed in the SMV language used by nuXmv and NuSMV.
+  - When constructing path grammar, do NOT build productions of the form v->a.f? or v->f?.a.
+  - When constructing transition relation, create one boolean variable for each variable in a path grammar.

 ## 1. An example for LDL without test
 ### (1) Run the following command:
 `java -jar LDLTester.jar -ldl <((a+b)*;c)*>d`